yarons/devops-assignment/README.md

 ### How will the assignment be evaluated
 When evaluating the assignment, we will consider the following:
-- The deployment plan and the resources are created and working. we will trigger the API and will expect a valid response
+- The deployment plan and the resources are created and working as expected.
+We will trigger the API and expect a valid response
 - The documentation is clear and detailed, we will follow the documentation to understand the deployment process
 - Best practicies are followed across all functional and non-functional requirements (for example: security, cost optimization, reliability, etc)

 ### General Notes
-- For performing the assignment, you will be given with aws credentials (console and programmatic) to a dedicated account
+- For performing the assignment, you will be given with AWS credentials (console and programmatic) to a dedicated account, **DO NOT COMMIT THEM IN THE CODE**
-- Make sure to create small tier resources, as the poc demands minimal working loads
+- Make sure to create small tier resources, as the prototype demands minimal working loads
 - This assignment can be implemented in more than one way, if any further permissions are required for your implementation, contact us
 - If you have any other questions, please do not hesitate to ask